 No Surprise: Sports Photography is a Deteriorating Market

-On SportShooter.com one of the hot topics these past few years has been USPresswire.
-While many are upset with them, to me they are just like Getty or Walmart.
-The business model is working for them, but taking out a lot of professional sports photographers in their wake.
+One of the hot topics on SportShooter.com these past few years has been USPresswire.
+While many are upset with them, they are just like Getty or Walmart.
+Their business model is working but affecting many professional sports photographers.

-Much of this blog is based on my reading of the book Beating the Commodity Trap: How to Maximize Your Competitive Position and Increase Your Pricing Powerby Richard Anthony D’Aveni.
-Read it for a more comprehensive understanding of avoiding being a commodity than I am giving here.
+Much of this blog is based on reading Richard Anthony D’Aveni’s book Beating the Commodity Trap: How to Maximize Your Competitive Position and Increase Your Pricing Power.
+Please read it for a more comprehensive understanding of avoiding being a commodity than I am giving here.

-D’Aveni says, “The arrival of a dominant low-end player shakes up the market power of the industry, as Southwest did in the airline industry, Dell once did in computers, or Walmart is still doing in retailing.
-It is very hard for incumbents to compete with these disruptive players using their existing cost structures.”
+D’Aveni says, “The arrival of a dominant low-end player shakes up the industry’s market power, as Southwest did in the airline industry, Dell once did in computers, or Walmart is still doing in retailing.
+It is tough for incumbents to compete with these disruptive players using their existing cost structures.”

 These are the signs of a Deteriorating Market for D’Aveni